Postgraduate research project

 About the project

 Quantum Technologies present new challenges for manufacturing engineering.
-Southampton has been developing ultra-precision machining systems as a route to the scalable manufacture of atom and ion trap quantum systems.
+Southampton has been developing ultra-precision machining systems for the scalable manufacture of superconducting and atom/ion trap quantum systems.
 These components are the kernel of quantum sensing and quantum computing systems.
-The project will work with leaders in the field (academia and industry) to create vacuum systems with integrated photonics and electrical functionality.
-We will also develop the machines and processes to enable the growth of the quantum technology industry.

-In this project, you will design, fabricate, and test atom and ion trap systems and will collaborate with experimentalists to demonstrate quantum sensing and computing.
-If you are interested in a PhD involving computer modelling and have the required skills, the project can also be adjusted for this.
-Potential areas of research include:
+In this project, you will design, fabricate, and test atom and ion trap systems while working with experimentalists to demonstrate quantum sensing and computing.
+If you are interested in a PhD looking to do computer modelling and have the required skills, the project can also be adjusted for this.
+Areas of work include:

-1. The development of atom and ion trap cells using ultra-precision machining.
-Using diamond tools and our extensive suite of systems, you will create miniature vacuum cells from materials such as silicon and titanium.
-These will contain optical windows, integrated mirrors and electrical and vacuum feed throughs.
+• development of atom and ion trap cells using diamond milling systems.
+You will create miniature vacuum cells from silicon, silica (glass) and sapphire.
+These will contain optical windows, integrated mirrors and electrical and vacuum feedthroughs

-3. Development of freeform micro-optics: Develop innovative freeform micro-optic lenses, mirrors, and resonators for enhanced beam shaping, enabling the creation of more compact and more efficient quantum photonic systems.
+• development of freeform micro-optics (lenses, mirrors, resonators, etc) enabling the creation of more compact (SWaP-C) and more efficient quantum photonic systems

-If you have an interest in quantum technologies, mechanical engineering, photonic and micro-fabrication, you would be highly suitable for this project.
-You will benefit from our world-leading expertise in these fields and enjoy working in a highly supportive environment in our group in Southampton and collaboration with partner groups around the country within the UK National Quantum Technology Programme.
+If you are interested in quantum technologies, photonics and micro-fabrication, you would be highly suitable for this project.
+You will benefit from our world-leading expertise in these fields and enjoy working in a highly supportive environment in our Optical Engineering and Quantum Photonics Group and collaborating with partner groups within the UK National Quantum Technologies Programme.